 Retazos, which has taken the lead in using the setting, revitalizing it and making people part of the artistic creation, is one of the most admired companies in Latin America.

-International Dance Festival in Urban Scenery -
+International Dance Festival in Havana Urban Scenery April, 2019 (annual)

 The objective is to encourage the exchange of ideas and artistic experiences between the peoples, creating a common commitment to spread and preserve the different languages and cultures.